La Salle, Illinois: Tourism

-Downtown LaSalle is a historic district with many historical structures and shops and boutiques catering to tourists.
+Downtown La Salle is a historic district with many historical structures and shops and boutiques catering to tourists.

-LaSalle has several National Historical Structures: Hotel Kaskaskia, the Hegeler-Carus Mansion, the Julius W. Hegeler House, and the LaSalle City Building.
-LaSalle has a National Historic Landmark: the Hegeler Carus Mansion.
+La Salle has several National Historical Structures: Hotel Kaskaskia, the Hegeler-Carus Mansion, the Julius W. Hegeler House, and the La Salle City Building.
+La Salle has a National Historic Landmark: the Hegeler Carus Mansion.

 Sports

 There is a strong Little League of nearly 30 baseball teams.
-The Illinois Valley Youth Football League folded in the mid 2000s, giving way to the LaSalle-Peru Youth Football League.
+The Illinois Valley Youth Football League folded in the mid-2000s, giving way to the LaSalle-Peru Youth Football League.

-The city housed the LaSalle Blue Sox of the Illinois–Missouri League in 1914.
-They posted a 26–60 record.
+The city housed minor league baseball.
+In 1914, the LaSalle Blue Sox played as members of the Class D level Illinois–Missouri League They posted a 26–60 record.

 Media

 The area is home to three radio stations, WLPO, WAJK, and WLWF, all operating under Starved Rock Media.

 For newspaper, the NewsTribune serves the area, as well as many Chicago newspapers.

 Education

-LaSalle-Peru Township High School serves 9th–12th graders.
-LaSalle Elementary School District 122 (made up of two schools: Lincoln Junior High and Northwest Elementary) offers education for grades PreK-8th, as well as Trinity Catholic Academy.
+La Salle-Peru Township High School serves 9th–12th graders.
+La Salle Elementary School District 122 (made up of two schools: Lincoln Junior High and Northwest Elementary) offers education for grades PreK-8th, as well as Trinity Catholic Academy.